localytics/elixir_coding_tour/blog_post.md

 Ian Asaff
 Senior Engineer

 Fellow Localytics engineer, Michael Macasek, and I just got back from ElixirConf (https://twitter.com/ElixirConf) and we are pumped.
 The things people are doing with Elixir is incredible.
 We heard talks on distributed computing, self-healing architectures, embedded systems, and web development.
 The last time I saw this much enthusiasm for new tech was back when the Ruby and Rails rocket was preparing to launch.
+We had both been dabbling in Elixir before the conference.
+After the conference, we knew that it was on its own launchpad.

 ## What is it?